 Wearing Long Nails

 You can have long nails, except they may get in the way and mess up your clay when throwing on the wheel.
-If you keep your nails long, you may be limited to slab building and miss out on the fun of throwing.
+If you keep your nails long, there are ways to throw clay so you don’t miss out on the fun of throwing.
 It’s the same as playing the guitar or rock climbing, you must use the tips of your fingers.
 You can still have nice nails.
-However, they should be short.
+However, it is a bit easier to mold clay when your nails are shorter.

 If you can’t let go of your acrylic nails or long natural nails, you could try these alternatives first.
 Try using a sponge on the inside and your knuckle on the outside to pull up the clay.
 Or use only your knuckles when pulling up the clay.
 Using a sponge on both sides may also work.
 For more detailed information on working with long nails, check out How To Do Pottery With Long Nails.

 Keeping your Hair up And Away from your Face

 Wearing an old hat or a headscarf around your hair would work also.
-If you go with a headscarf that ties in the back, make sure the ends are not too long, they may hang down too far and get in your way.
+If you go with a headscarf that ties in the back, make sure the ends are not too long, they may hang down too far and get in your way as mine has.
 The fewer distractions, the better when you’re leaning over the wheel.

 Keeping Rings On or Off?

 If you end up throwing a lot of clay over time, the band will wear down.
-Unfortunately, rings can leave a pattern on your pottery.
-Therefore, it is best to remove your rings when playing with clay.
+Unfortunately, rings have left patterns on my pottery.
+Therefore, it is best to remove rings when playing with clay.

 Sensitive Hands?
 Keeping your hands soft